Supersonic (Oasis song): Writing

 According to Noel, "Supersonic" was the only Oasis single written in the studio after another song, "Bring It on Down", was discarded.
-Although Noel is credited as the sole songwriter, he revealed in the Definitely Maybe 2004 documentary that Bonehead and bassist Paul "Guigsy" McGuigan helped him write the chords.
+Although Noel is credited as the sole songwriter, he revealed in the 2004 documentary of Definitely Maybe that Bonehead and bassist Paul "Guigsy" McGuigan assisted him in writing the chords.

-In 2010, drummer Tony McCarroll wrote in his book The Truth: "Now, I know that Noel is the main songwriter for Oasis, but there were many instances like this where the band as a whole – and The Real People too – were integral to the composition of a song."
-McCarroll also recounted that Noel did not want to credit the brothers Chris and Tony Griffiths of the Real People as co-producers for "Supersonic" or feature the band themselves as a guest act on any future Oasis performance, leading to a verbal altercation between Noel and singer Liam Gallagher as well as constant problems with the rest of the band members.
+Additionally, drummer Tony McCarroll wrote in his 2010 book The Truth: "Now, I know that Noel is the main songwriter for Oasis, but there were many instances like this where the band as a whole – and The Real People too – were integral to the composition of a song."
+McCarroll also recounted that Noel did not want to credit brothers Chris and Tony Griffiths of the Real People as co-producers of "Supersonic" or feature the band itself as a guest act on any future Oasis performance, leading to a verbal altercation between Noel and singer Liam Gallagher as well as constant problems with the rest of the band members.